What does this program do?

 (1) Very-low to moderate income: Very-low income is below 50% of area median income; low-income is 50-80% of area median income; moderate income is capped at $5,500 above low-income limit.

-(NEW 10/6/2020) Transfer of Ownership Application Submission Process: We have a new application submission process for transfers of ownership!
-You will now submit your applications to the Processing and Report Review Branch for your region.
-The following link provides instructions on the new process.
-Application Submission Instructions.
+Transfer of Ownership Application Submission Process: This link provides instructions for submitting new applications for transfers of ownership to the Processing and Report Review Branch for your region.

 MFH GovDelivery Subscription Link - Sign up to receive emails on MFH announcements.

 MFH Property Preservation Tool - The dashboard has been updated with June 2017 maturing mortgage data, which provides loan-level information on dates when Section 514 and 515 properties are projected to pay off their loans and exit USDA's Multi-Family Housing program.
 A spreadsheet containing the raw data can be accessed here.

 CNA Template (xlsm) - The CNA Template Ver 1.5h should be used in lieu of all previously used versions of CNA Worksheets.
 The CNA Template Ver 1.5i 52318 contained errors and should not be used.
 The template documents the findings reached when using RD's Addendum the Capital Needs Assessment (CNA) process.
 It includes updated estimated useful life tables and incorporates the rehabilitation guidance and miscellaneous format revisions for consistency with current program initiatives.
 This form has been tested and verified using the standard Windows Microsoft Excel ® (Excel 2013) to resolve compatibility issues previously reported.
 Use with other operating systems such as those from Apple® or Android®, or those using earlier spreadsheet programs may continue to experience compatibility issues requiring further discussion in the CNA report.